The video experts blog

 Conclusion

-Flash is no longer the dominant force it once was, and HTML5’s online video players are the way to go.
-Using RTMP support with an HTML5 video player has improved online video streaming, allowing you to create the best viewing experience.
+Today, Flash is no more – HTML5’s online video players are king.
+Combining RTMP support with an HTML5 video player has considerably improved video streaming.
+This enables you to create a better, more enjoyable viewing experience.

-The transition from Flash isn’t the only change in the online video industry.
-Increasingly, HLS is becoming the standard for video delivery, but RTMP is still commonly used for video ingestion.
-Businesses and service providers have adapted quickly and now use the HTML5 RTMP video player almost exclusively.
-The RTMP viewer still works with HTML 5.
+There are more challenges in the video industry ahead, however.
+Increasingly, HLS is becoming the new standard for video delivery.
+But RTMP is still widely used and will be for some time.
+Business and service providers have adapted and now use the HTML5, RTMP video player almost exclusively.

-With Chrome maintaining its status as the world’s most popular browser, Google’s decision to label non-HTTPS (“not secure”) content is enormous.
-Using an online video platform like Dacast means that you are well-equipped to take advantage of all that HTML5 has to offer and will be prepared for the future when the world of online video outgrows HTML5 streaming.
+An important note is how Chrome, the world’s most popular browser, now labels non-HTTPS (“not secure”) content.
+Using a professional online video platform like Dacast means that you’re well-equipped to take advantage of all that HTML has to offer.
+Furthermore, it allows you to be better prepared for the future of online video when it outgrows HTML5 streaming.

 For regular tips and live streaming benefits, as well as exclusive offers, you can join our Dacast LinkedIn group.
 For more information, tutorials, and consideration of all things (live) streaming, check out our full collection of blog articles.
 Finally, don’t forget to share your questions and comments below; we love to hear from our readers!